The Secret of the German Accusative

 Peter is looking for the man.

-Nominative and Accusative – Exercise B:
+🎓 Nominative and Accusative – Exercise B

 Nominativ-Akkusativ

-Part B of the exercise
+Part B of the Exercise

-Question and Answer Part:
+Question and Answer Section:

 Fragen und Antworten